War budget, state of emergency, political elections postponed

 War, politics, behind the scenes, works on all scenarios.
 Even at the worst

 A war budget.
 With a lot of budget variance of at least 15, if not 20, billion euros.
 It is the hypothesis on the table of politics and government and which is being discussed in more and more detail behind the scenes in Parliament and ministries.
-Where the war between Russia And Ukraine recorded a further military escalation and especially if there was a stop by Moscow in sending gas to Italy, as happened with Poland and Bulgaria, the government would be ready to intervene immediately.
+Where the war between Russia And Ukraine recorded a further military escalation and, above all, should Moscow stop sending gas to Italy, as happened with Poland and Bulgaria, the government would be ready to intervene immediately.

 The prevailing hypothesis is to anticipate the Budget Law for 2023 in June / July with a lot of significant budget variance (which Prime Minister Mario Draghi does not want to do except together with the maneuver for next year) to finance a series of new emergency interventions necessary to face an economic framework that seriously risks being far worse than the current one.
 The measures would serve above all to help families and businesses for their high bills and energy costs, without forgetting the extension (until 31 December) of the discount on the price of fuels.